PacktPublishing/Databricks-ML-In-Action/README.md

 ## About the authors

-[Stephanie Rivera](https://www.linkedin.com/in/stephanieamrivera/) has been working in big data and machine learning for 12 years.
-She collaborates with teams and companies as they design their Lakehouse as a Sr. Solutions Architect for Databricks.
+[Stephanie Rivera](https://www.linkedin.com/in/stephanieamrivera/) has worked in big data and machine learning since 2011.
+She collaborates with teams and companies as they design their data intelligence platform as a Sr. Solutions Architect for Databricks.

-Previously Stephanie was the VP, Data Intelligence for a global company, taking in 20+ terabytes of data daily.
+Previously Stephanie was the VP, Data Intelligence for a global company, ingesting in 20+ terabytes of data daily.
 She led the data science, data engineering, and business intelligence teams.

 Her data career has also included contributing to and leading a team in creating software that teaches people to explore fictional planets using data science algorithms.
 Stephanie authored numerous sections of Booz Allen Hamilton’s publication, The Field Guide to Data Science.

-<i>I want to thank my loving partner, Rami Alba, Databricks coworkers, and friends who have supported me. </i>
+<i>I want to thank my loving partner, Rami Alba Lucio, Databricks coworkers, family, and friends for their unwaviering support.</i>

 [Mandy Baker](https://www.linkedin.com/in/amanda-baker-2b089831/) began her career in data 8 years ago.
 She loves leveraging her skills as a data scientist to orchestrate transformative journeys for companies across diverse industries as a Solutions Architect for Databricks.
 Her experiences have brought her from large corporations to small startups and everything in between.
 Mandy is a graduate of Carnegie Mellon University and the University of Washington.